How to Transplant Nursery Plants and Trees

 If you plan to add new trees and shrubs to your landscape, now is the time to transplant them into your landscape.
 Transplanting in the spring allows your plants time to send out new roots and get established before the summer heat arrives.
 By transplanting them now and keeping them well watered, your new plants should be able to survive the upcoming hot summer.

 When transplanting trees or shrubs, dig a hole that is 3-5 wider than the root ball.
 The hole should be dug NO deeper than the root ball.
 If the root ball is wrapped in burlap, try to remove as much of the burlap as possible.
-Burlap left exposed on top of the soil will wick out water from the root zone.
+Burlap exposed on top of the soil will wick out water from the root zone.
 Amend the soil as needed, fill in the hole, and add mulch around the plant.

 Plants should be watered thoroughly after planting — daily for the first week, every 2 days for the next 4-6 weeks, and once a week for the next 7-12 weeks.
 Make sure the soil is kept moist, NOT WET.